elixir-europe/rdmkit/pages/contribute/preview_changes.md

 5. Open the preview by clicking the forwarded port link for port `4000`.
 If it does not open automatically, go to the `PORTS` tab in the codespace and open port `4000` from there.
 6. Keep the server running while you edit files.
 The preview will refresh automatically after you save your changes.

+{: .note }
-{% include callout.html type="note" content="GitHub Codespaces availability and included usage depend on your GitHub plan or organisation settings." %}
+> GitHub Codespaces availability and included usage depend on your GitHub plan or organisation settings.

 ## Open a Pull Request (PR) with your changes